geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 }
 ```

-Many utility classes and methods expect a service context to be provide as a parameter, or to be available for the current thread.
+Many utility classes and methods expect a service context to be provided as a parameter, or to be available for the current thread.

 ```
 context = ServiceContext.get();